 "My most formative experience was taking the Policy Research Project course my first year at the LBJ School, which focused on higher education policy," Jones said.
 "We held discussions about the shape of higher education in the future, and worked on some amazing projects supporting and informing the work of Texas policymakers in real time."

 "They helped set me on my subsequent career path, which has included researching for a strategic planning division at UT Austin, clerking in the Office of General Counsel at the UT System and interning for the Senate Higher Education Committee in the Texas Legislature," she said.

 "Annie Jones is an outstanding student, but her work only starts in the classroom.
 She immersed herself in law and government by working for the Texas Legislature and for UT System, gaining valuable experience in the application of her studies." —Gregory Fenves, president, The University of Texas at Austin

-Lyndon B. Johnson was not only our nation’s thirty-sixth president, but he was also a teacher in a Houston high school.
-When Johnson became President, he pushed forward a sweeping legislative agenda that included the most far-reaching federal legislation affecting education ever passed by the United States Congress.
-President Johnson’s legacy lives on at the LBJ School, where students tackle the most complex issues surrounding education policy both inside and outside of the classroom.
+Lyndon B. Johnson was not only our nation's 36th president; he also was a teacher in a Houston high school.
+When Johnson became president, he pushed forward a sweeping legislative agenda that included the most far-reaching federal legislation affecting education ever passed by the United States Congress.
+President Johnson's legacy lives on at the LBJ School, where students tackle the most complex issues surrounding education policy both inside and outside of the classroom.